b3v/millipore_sigma_coding_challenge/README.md

 This is my work for the Millipore Sigma Data Science Intern coding challenge, submitted on January 24th, 2024.

-Below are some of the links containing the data that I used to perform my analysis:
+Below are some of the links containing the data that I used for my analysis:

 COVID-19 Patient Data: